DenisGorbachev/metawomen-docs/src/RewardsForHolders/Teams.md

 * All bonuses are paid in addition to normal payout.
 * There's no minimum requirement - you can create or join the team with any amount of COLI.

+Learn more:

 * [How much can I earn as a team leader?](#how-much-can-i-earn-as-a-team-leader)
 * [How can I create a team?](#how-can-i-create-a-team)

 ## For team members

 * The team leader will answer the questions on your behalf.
-This is good because you save time & get a more guaranteed payout (remember: correct answers are needed to receive the reward each week).
+You save time and get a more predictable payout (remember: correct answers are needed to receive the reward each week).

-* If you prefer to answer the questions yourself, you should [create your own team](#how-can-i-create-a-team).
+Learn more:

 * [How can I join a team?](#how-can-i-join-a-team)